Puslapio vaizdai

 The use of chemical agents, instead of mere mechanical means, in separating the metal, will lessen both the labor and expense of the process, as well as add greatly to its remunerative returns.
 On revisiting this mine, Mr. Taylor found that the use of quicksilver had been introduced with great success :-

 "The black sand which was formerly rejected, was washed in a bowl containing a little quicksilver in the bottom, and the amalgam formed by the gold yielded four dollars to every pound of sand.
-Mr. James who had washed out a great deal of this sand, evaporated the quicksilver in a retort, and produced a cake of fine gold worth nearly five hundred dollars. . . .
-A heap of Re-refuse earth, left by the common rocker, after ten thousand dollars had been washed, yielded another thousand to the new machine," with quicksilver.
+Mr. James who had washed out a great deal of this sand, evaporated the quicksilver in a retort, and produced a cake of fine gold worth nearly five hundred dollars.
+A heap of refuse earth, left by the common rocker, after ten thousand dollars had been washed, yielded another thousand to the new machine," with quicksilver.

 "The city," Mr. Taylor continues, "was one place by day and another by night; and of the two its night side was the most peculiar.
-As the day went down dull and cloudy, a thin fog gathered in the humid atmosphere, through which the canvas houses, lighted from within, shone with a broad obscure gieam, that confused the eye, and made the streets most familiar by daylight look strangely different..
-The town, regular
+As the day went down dull and cloudy, a thin fog gathered in the humid atmosphere, through which the canvas houses, lighted from within, shone with a broad obscure gleam, that confused the eye, and made the streets most familiar by daylight look strangely different.
+The town, regular as it was, became a bewildering labyrinth of halfand deep darkness, and the perils of traversing it were greatly increased by the mire and frequent pools left by the rain.

-We have already given an account of a mine and its diggings; still in writing of as it was, became a bewildering labyrinth of halfCalifornia, to omit all notice of the Sacra-light and deep darkness, and the perils of traversmento, and its city, would be very like playing it were greatly increased by the mire and freing Hamlet with the part of the Prince left quent pools left by the rain.
+We have already given an account of a ine and its diggings; still in writing of alifornia, to omit all notice of the Sacra-light ento, and its city, would be like playg Hamlet with the part of the Prince left

 still worse.

-tent-city of the emigrants was built, his case was forest had not been cleared away, and the stumps, The briery thickets of the original
+tent-city of the emigrants was built, his case was

 "Ah me! what perils do environ

-The man who"-
+The man who".

 goes to seek his fortune in California!